As of Fall 2025, I am a Visiting Assistant Professor in the Department of Applied Mathematics at the University of Colorado Boulder.

-Currently, I am a Marc Kac Postdoctoral Fellow in Applied Mathematics at Los Alamos National Laboratory (LANL) in the Applied Mathematics and Plasma Physics Group (T-5) and the Center for Nonlinear Studies, mentored by Dr. Ben S. Southworth.
-Prior to my current position, I was an NSF Graduate Research Fellow and ARCS Scholar Fellow in the University of California San Diego Department of Mathematics.
-I completed my Ph.D. in Mathematics in 2023, advised by Prof. Melvin Leok, and received a Chancellor's Dissertation Medal and a Powell Dissertation Award for my dissertation.
+Before my current position, I was a Marc Kac Postdoctoral Fellow in Applied Mathematics at Los Alamos National Laboratory (LANL) in the Applied Mathematics and Plasma Physics Group (T-5) and the Center for Nonlinear Studies, mentored by Dr. Ben S. Southworth.

 Education